-Clinical trials are a necessary step in the development of new cancer treatments.
-When a drug or treatment enters the clinical trial process, it must pass through three phases of testing before becoming eligible for FDA approval.
-Only if the treatment shows promise and continues to be safe at each phase does it proceed to the next phase of clinical trial testing.
+When a drug or treatment enters the clinical trial process, it must pass through three phases of testing before becoming eligible for Food and Drug Administration (FDA) approval.
+Only if the treatment proves to be safe and promising at each phase, is it allowed to proceed to the next phase of testing.

 Phases of Clinical Trials

 The first step in testing a new treatment or combination of treatments in humans is done during a Phase I trial.
 At this point, the experimental treatment has already shown some promise in the laboratory.
-A potential advantage of Phase I trials is that they usually have less strict eligibility requirements regarding prior treatment than Phase II or Phase III trials, allowing patients who’ve already had several treatment regimens to participate.
+A potential advantage of Phase I trials is that they usually have less strict eligibility requirements with regard to prior treatment than Phase II or Phase III trials, allowing patients who have had multiple treatments to participate.

 After a new treatment has proven to be safe in a Phase I trial, it proceeds to a Phase II trial.
-The goal of a Phase II trial is to begin to study the treatment’s effect against pancreatic cancer.
+The goal of a Phase II trial is to determine the new treatment’s effect against pancreatic cancer.
 At this point, the maximum tolerated dose has already been determined, so participants will receive the highest safe dose of the new treatment.
-After completion of a Phase II trial, a new treatment must go through a Phase III trial in order to obtain FDA approval.
+After completion of a Phase II trial, a new treatment usually must go through a Phase III trial in order to obtain FDA approval.

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
 In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.